Ultenic Overheating Motor or Electrical Component

 Possible Causes

-Main brush jammed, Suction motor overloaded by clog, Failing fan motor bearings, Electrical short on PCB
+Main brush jammed, Suction motor overloaded by a clog, Failing fan motor bearings, Electrical short on the PCB

 How to Fix / Troubleshooting

-Safety first: Immediately turn OFF the robot, remove it from the dock, and disconnect power.
-Do not continue using it until inspected.
+Safety first: Immediately turn OFF the robot, remove it from the charging dock, and disconnect its power.
+Do not continue using it until it has been inspected.

-• Inspect for jams: Check main brush, side brush, and wheels for obstructions and remove any debris.
+• Inspect for jams: Check the main brush, side brush, and wheels for obstructions, and remove any debris.

 • Check air path: Ensure filters and ducts are not clogged, which can overheat the fan motor.